Posts: 7,011

 So you’re not crazy about the heat that’s enveloping the Rogue Valley?
 Then you really won’t be happy to read this: At least one weather forecaster predicts the high temperatures will be 100 degrees or more for 15 of the next 16 days, starting today.

-AccuWeather, which provides weather reports for media outlets across the country (including the Mail Tribune), predicts 100-degree-plus weather every day through July 3, followed by a cool 99 degrees on the Fourth of July, then six more days of triple digits.
+AccuWeather, which provides weather reports for media outlets across the country (including the Mail Tribune), predicts 100-degree-plus weather every day through July 3, followed by a cool 99 degrees on the Fourth of July, then six more days of triple digit

 <Snip)